General

 • The company must have an actual functioning product and/or service that is ready to test and validate with an institution or local government.
 We do not accept idea stage concepts.

 • Startups should be legally registered and compliant with all relevant regulations and laws in their respective jurisdictions.
+We prefer, but do not require, that companies incorporate in the United States as a Delaware C Corporation.

 • The product or service must fall into one of the MDIA’s investment focus areas.